Matangini Hazra

-Matangini Hazra (19 October 1870 – 29 September 1942) was an Indian revolutionary who participated in the Indian independence movement until she was shot dead by the British Indian police in front of the Tamluk Police Station (of erstwhile Midnapore District) on 29 September 1942.
-She was affectionately known as Gandhi buri, Bengali for old lady Gandhi.
+Matangini Hazra (19 October 1870 – 29 September 1942) was an Indian revolutionary who participated in the Indian independence movement.
+She was leading one of the five batches of volunteers (of the Vidyut Bahini), constituted by the Samar Parisad (War Council), at Tamluk to capture the Tamluk Police Station on 29 September 1942, when she was shot dead by the British Indian police in front of the police station, becoming the first "Quit India" movement martyr in Midnapore.
+She was a staunch Gandhian and was fondly called Gandhi buri, Bengali for "old lady Gandhi".

-Early life and involvement in the freedom movement
+Early life

-Not much is known of her early life apart from that she was born in the small village of Hogla, near Tamluk in 1869, and that because she was the daughter of a poor peasant, she did not receive a formal education.
-She was married early (at the age of 12) and became widowed at the age of eighteen without bearing any offspring.
+Not much is known of her early life apart from that she was born in a Bengali Mahishya family of village Hogla, near Tamluk on 19 October, 1870, and that because she was the daughter of a poor peasant, she did not receive a formal education.
+She was married early (at the age of 12) and her husband name Trilochan Hazra and she became widowed at the age of eighteen without bearing any offspring.
+Her father-in-law's village was Alinan, of Tamluk thana.

+Participation in the freedom movement

-She became actively interested in the Indian independence movement as a Gandhian.
+Matangini Hazra became actively interested in the Indian independence movement as a Gandhian.
 A notable feature of the freedom struggle in Midnapore was the participation of women.
 In 1930, she took part in the Civil Disobedience movement and was arrested for breaking the Salt Act.
 She was promptly released, but then participated in the 'Chowkidari Tax Bandha' (abolition of chowkidari tax) movement and while marching towards the court building chanting slogan to protest against the illegal constitution of a court by the governor to punish those who participated in the movement, Matangini was arrested again.
 She was sentenced to six months imprisonment and sent to Baharampur jail.
 Again, she was incarcerated for six months at Baharampur.
 After being released, she became an active member of the Indian National Congress and took to spinning her own Khadi.
 In 1933, she attended the subdivisional Congress conference at Serampore and was injured in the ensuing baton charge by the police.

 Social work

-In 1930s, despite her meager physical state, Hazra went back to her social work immediately after her release from prison to help untouchables.
+In 1930s, despite her meagre physical state, Hazra went back to her social work immediately after her release from prison to help untouchables.
 Always engaged in humanitarian causes, she worked among affected men, women and children when smallpox in epidemic form broke out in the region.